pvienneau/chrome-extension-on-vaccine/README.md

 Builds off of [get-vaccinated-fool](https://greasyfork.org/en/scripts/426622-get-vaccinated-fool) published by [morinted](https://greasyfork.org/en/users/153377-morinted) to accomplish just this.
 This ports the functionality to a Chrome extension with hopes of better ease of use by a wider audience.

 ## Usage
-**Note:** Chrome extension is pending review by Google, for it to be available on the Chrome Web Store.
+**Note:** Chrome extension not yet available on the Chrome Web Store, pending review.
 In the meantime, you can install this extension locally.
-See instructions below.
+See instructions [below](https://github.com/pvienneau/chrome-extension-on-vaccine#installation).

 This extension will only run on the appointment selection page of the `vaccine.covaxonbooking.ca` website.
-When you've entered the portal and selected your preferred vaccination location, it will automatically start scanning for any available bookings.
-Note that availability may be slim, but they will appear as prior appointments or new appointments are released by the Province.
+When you've entered the portal and selected your preferred vaccination location, it will automatically start scanning for any available openings.
+Note that there may not be immediate availability, however, the extension will continue searching, and will detect new openings as they are made available by the Province.

-When an available appointment is found, this extension will also automatically select the first time slots found for both 1st and 2nd doses.
+When an available appointment is found, this extension will automatically select the first time slots found for both 1st and 2nd doses.

-**Note:** The extension will not automatically submit the request on your behalf, only automate the searching and selection of appointments for you.
-You will still be required to click on **I agree and continue** and complete the appointment request.
+**Note:** The extension will not automatically submit the request on your behalf; it will only automate the search and selection of appointments for you.
+You will still be required to click on **I agree and continue** in order to complete the appointment request.

 ## Installation
 1. Download the `.zip` from the [latest release](https://github.com/pvienneau/chrome-extension-on-vaccine/releases) of code.
 Unzip locally.